-Dr. Rynn 3 credits

-Modern industrialism as social behavior.
+SOC 227 Dr. Rynn Business and Society 3 credits Modern industrialism as social behavior.
 Social conditions in the rise of industrialism and their effect on the worker; collective bargaining and industrial conflict, the industrial community; social classes and the industrial order.
 This course will also show how the business sector impacts on society and on the globalization of the economy.

-SOC 228 Dr. Rynn

-Social Psychology 3 credits
+SOC 228 Dr. Rynn Social Psychology 3 credits

-Study of individual behavior cultural and social stimuli.
-En analysis of human conduct in nphasis on the
+Study of individual behavior as affected by cultural and social stimuli.
+Emphasis on the analysis of human conduct in social settings.

-Crisis in Population 3 credits A study of the basic variables of population, birth, death and migration, socioeconomic and cultural variables affecting population-growth, projections and forecasts.
+SOC 229 Staff Crisis in Population 3 credits A study of the basic variables of population, birth, death and migration, socioeconomic and cultural variables affecting population-growth, projections and forecasts.
 The chief natural and social demographic theories.
 Population policies and practices in selected world areas.

-SOC 231Prof.
-PryleUrban Sociology3 creditsUrban ecology and culture as the dominant form of community life in contemporary society; their characteristics, peculiarities, and problems.
+SOC 231 Prof. Pryle Urban Sociology 3 credits Urban ecology and culture as the dominant form of community life in contemporary society; their characteristics, peculiarities, and problems.

 SOC 232 Atty.
-Cimini (D)Great American Cities 3 credits A sociological triptych through 20 selected major U.S. cities will encounter a variety of cultures and examine that matrix of ideas, creeds, religions, races, ethnicities, attitudes, habits, artifacts and institutions social, educational, artistic, political, and economic - which condition the way the people in each city lives.
+Cimini (D)Great American Cities 3 credits A sociological trip through 20 selected major U.S. cities will encounter a variety of cultures and examine that matrix of ideas, creeds, religions, races, ethnicities, attitudes, habits, artifacts and institutions social, educational, artistic, political, and economic - which condition the way the people in each city lives.